-The role of the Audit Committee is to assist the Board of Directors on overseeing the integrity of the financial statements of the company, the company's internal accounting and financial controls, the compliance by the company with legal and regulatory requirements and the company's Code of Business Conduct and Ethical Guidelines and the independence and performance of the company's internal and independent auditors.
+The role of the Audit Committee is to assist the Board of Directors on overseeing the integrity of the financial statements of the company, the company's internal accounting and financial controls, the compliance by the company with legal and regulatory requirements and the company's Code of Business Conduct and Ethical Guidelines and the independence and performance of the company's internal and external auditors.

-The Audit Committee operates pursuant to a charter that was last amended and restated by the Committee on May 14, 2001, a copy of which is attached to this proxy statement as Appendix A. As set out in the charter, the Audit Committee's overall responsibility is one of oversight.
+The Audit Committee operates pursuant to a charter that was last amended and restated by the Committee on May 14, 2001.
+As set out in the charter, the Audit Committee's overall responsibility is one of oversight.
 Management is responsible for preparing the company's financial statements in accordance with generally accepted accounting principles and the independent auditors are responsible for auditing those financial statements and to express an opinion in accordance with generally accepted auditing standards.

 In performing its oversight function, the committee has considered and discussed the audited financial statements with management and the independent auditors.
-The committee has also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as currently in effect.
-The committee has also received the written disclosures and the letter from the independent auditors required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as currently in effect, has considered whether the provision of other non-audit services by the independent auditors to the company is compatible with maintaining the auditor's independence and has discussed with the auditors' their independence.
+The Committee has also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as currently in effect.
+The Committee has also received the written disclosures and the letter from the independent auditors required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as currently in effect, has considered whether the provision of other non-audit services by the independent auditors to the company is compatible with maintaining the auditor's independence and has discussed with the auditors' their independence.